-Other issues that may need to be dealt with include managing cancer-related fatigue, improving physical endurance, addressing shoulder and neck musculoskeletal dysfunction, achieving independence in daily tasks, optimising nutritional intake, returning to work and ongoing adjustment to cancer and its sequels.
+Other issues that may need to be dealt with include managing cancer-related fatigue, improving physical endurance, achieving independence in daily tasks, optimising nutritional intake, returning to work and ongoing adjustment to cancer and its sequels.
 Referrals to dietitians, psychosocial support, return-to-work programs and community support organisations can help in managing these issues.